 You’ve gathered a bunch of recipes, created a “realistic” formula, and you’re ready to plan!
 This is the fun part!
 I’ve made it super easy by creating a Weekly Meal Planning Template that you can PRINT and start using right away.
 Or you could just use index cards or a notebook.
 The point is to write it down somewhere.
 Simply follow your Weekly Meal Planning Formula and fill up the days with recipes!

 When I print this template I use both sides of the paper (for a total of 4 weeks) then I write in my recipes using pencil.
 You’ll notice I’ve used Day 1 through 7 instead of using the days of the week (Monday through Sunday).
 This provides flexibility so you can use each plan again in the future.
 Decide on the specific days of the week when you’re ready to plug it into your calendar and use it.
-Take into account appointments, school activities and other commitments.
+Take into account appointments, family activities and other commitments.
 Complete as many weeks as you want ahead of time and store them in a folder or ring-binder.

 You can stop here and simply use your Weekly Meal Plans over and over again in a rotation, creating more as time goes on!
 All that’s left to do is complete a weekly grocery list, shop, cook, eat and enjoy!
 However, if you really like to pre-plan, move on to the next step…